 The FastTrack program is designed to help you accelerate your Dynamics 365 deployment with confidence.

-As outlined in the following blog article our team has been made aware of compatibility issues between the Visual Basic for Applications (VBA) customizations and certain e-mail features in Microsoft Dynamics GP when newer releases of Microsoft Office.
+As outlined in the following blog article our team has been made aware of compatibility issues between the Visual Basic for Applications (VBA) customizations and certain features in Microsoft Dynamics GP when newer releases of Microsoft Office and Microsoft Windows Server.

 Note that this only applies to modified resources that use VBA.
 Modified forms and reports are still perfectly fine to use and they alone won’t cause issues with e-mailing out of Dynamics GP.

 After communicating with the Office team it sounds like the redistributable version of VBA that is packaged with Microsoft Dynamics GP has reached end-of-life, which means it is no longer tested for compatibility with the monthly Office 365 releases.
 Such a compatibility issue was found in build 1811 and later versions of Office 365.
 It does not appear that there is a newer VBA redistributable that we could package with the Microsoft Dynamics GP installer that would address this issue.
 Since there are likely ISV products and customizations that require VBA and we want to maintain their functionality we’ve decided that the current VBA build will still be packaged with future installation media.

 If you've launched Microsoft Dynamics GP on a Windows Server 2019 machine any implementation of VBA will cause the GP application to close.
 This does not seem to be isolated to e-mailing, but rather any time a VBA customization is present on a window or report.
 This is not an issue on earlier versions of Windows Server or any client OS.
 If you need to use VBA in Dynamics GP you will need to have it installed on one of those previous operating systems.